 TikTok executives have been trying to minimize the ties between TikTok and ByteDance (and thus China’s ruling party as well) to convince the US public and government that it isn’t a national security threat.

-A spokesperson for TikTok quickly responded to the allegations that these executives were sent to tighten control over the company, saying that such movements of staff are not uncommon for global corporations like ByteDance.
-He continued, saying that TikTok has not tried to minimize its connection with its Chinese parent company.
+A TikTok spokesperson quickly addressed the claims that these executives were sent to exert more control over the company, stating that staff changes are common in global companies like ByteDance.
+He added that TikTok has not attempted to downplay its ties to its Chinese parent company.

 This is refuted by internal TikTok documents obtained by the Wall Street Journal which instructed new hires to “Downplay the parent company ByteDance” and “Downplay the China association.”
 A TikTok spokesman argued that these documents were never an official company policy.